netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 This configuration includes the following tasks;

-- Deploy Netscaler CPX with the Citrix ingress controller as sidecar
+- Deploy Netscaler CPX with the Netscaler ingress controller as sidecar

 - BGP configuration